reganwillis/Create-Flower/README.md

 ## Usage
 This program uses [Simple and Fast Multimedia Library](https://www.sfml-dev.org/).
 [Download the library](https://www.sfml-dev.org/download.php) and copy all the *.dll files from the bin into this repository.
 The *.dll files must be in the same level as the output .exe file.
 Include the path to the library in the g++ compilations as shown in `run.bat`.
 The file `main.cpp` shows how to include the class and use it in a main method.
 This program will save the output files to `./Output/little-flower-stage-<0-3>.png`.
+For running this program within this repo use the `run` command.
+After `create-flower.exe` is generated, move it a level up before running.
+When in the [Little Flower repository](https://github.com/reganwillis/Little-Flower) this means move it to the Little-Flower folder, the same folder that `little-flower.exe` is compiled.

 ## Color Mapping
 The color palettes are defined with SFML colors in the function `CreateFlower::initColorPalettes()`.
 The Palette type has attributes that are named according to the colors in the pixel art flowers: `background`, `outline`, `stem`, `stem_detail`, `center`, `center_detail`, `petals`, `petals_detail`, `eye`, `pupil`, `petals_background`, and `petals_foreground`.
 The "basic" color palette match the color palette of the input images.